 Average cost of Climbing Mount Everest $70,000.- $120,000

-There are many treks, and just as many if not more summits to climb in Nepal.
+There are many treks in Nepal and just as many if not more summits to climb.
 The majority of people go trekking.
 And it's a fantastic experience that has its own challenges.

 The biggest challenge I've seen many people do is simply taking a trek far too seriously.
 I've seen groups arrive for the Annapurna Circuit decked out with camping gear, summit body suits, and crampons in the middle of October.
 None of which is needed.

 A lot of these people have booked "Professional trekking tours" overseas.
 And the cost of the equipment is added along with more porters and guides to carry it.
-Such things make it all the more exciting, and is often referenced with "Be prepared for all extremes".
+Such things make it all the more exciting and is often referenced with "Be prepared for all extremes" in their advertising.